walduino/esp8266_p1meter/README.md

 - Configure your wifi and Mqtt settings
 - To check if everything is up and running you can listen to the MQTT topic `hass/status`, on startup a single message is sent.

+Reset the wifi and other parameters:
+- [DoubleResetDetector] (https://github.com/datacute/DoubleResetDetector) library is added.
+- when pushing the reset button twice within 10 seconds (or set in the `DRD_TIMEOUT`) the wifi settings will be cleared.

 ## Connecting to the P1 meter
 Connect the esp8266 to an RJ11 cable/connector following the diagram.